Lord, we confess our wickedness and that of our ancestors, too. We all have sinned against you. (Jeremiah 14:20)

 Read: Jeremiah 14:11-16:15, 1 Thessalonians 2:9-3:13, Psalm 80:1-19, Proverbs 25:1-5

-Relate: Today, I will be gathering for worship with believers from all over the world.
+Relate: This Sunday, I will be gathering for worship with believers from all over the world.
 Many are local Turks and refugees from Syria and Iraq.
 Some others are internally displaced Kurds who have fled their homes and cities further east.
 In addition to this there will be university students studying here who have come from dozens of different nations in Africa.

 React: When the scroll of the Law was found in Josiah’s time, the people repented of their own sins and also the sins of their ancestors.
 In our reading today Jeremiah prophesies that a time will come when a righteous people repent of their own sins as well as the sins of their ancestors.
 When the seventy years of exile had come to an end, Daniel prayers a prayer of repentance for the sins of his ancestors.
 These three godly men recognized a truth that we would much rather ignore today: As long as the effects of a cultural sin are passed down from one generation to the next, the guilt for that sin also remains.
 I never owned slaves and I would like to believe I don’t have a racist bone in my body, but as long as the effects of slavery and Jim Crow racism continue to afflict us today, I am still responsible to be about making restitution.
 I must repent for the sins of my ancestors and that involves more than just prayer.